Laptop HP Screen Black – Fix Startup & Cursor Issues

 • The graphics driver reloads

-If the issue was caused by a driver crash, the display should return immediately.
+If a driver crash caused the issue, the display should return immediately.

 Boot Into Safe Mode